jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

     ping fc00:0:50::1 -i .4
     ```

-    Tcpdump along the low latency path (feel free to run one or more of these):
+    Tcpdump along the low latency path (feel free to run one or more of the below, or run **./tcpdump-xrd01-05-06-07.sh** which will tcpdump for a few seconds along each link in the path.
     ```
     ./tcpdump.sh xrd01-xrd05
     ```